downson-lang/downson/SPECIFICATION.md

 []({list} "empty")
 ~~~~

-Note, that this counts as a *value override*, therefore the *link text* is ignored.
+Note, that this counts as a special case *value override*, therefore the *link text* is ignored.

 #### GFM Ordered List Syntax

-In simpler cases, mostly when storing primitive values or other lists in a list, the [GFM ordered list](https://github.github.com/gfm/#ordered-list) syntax can be used.
+In simpler cases, mostly when storing primitive values or other lists in a list, the [GFM Ordered List](https://github.github.com/gfm/#ordered-list) syntax can be used.
 The contents of a GFM list element are inserted into the list.

 #### GFM Table Syntax

-When one would like to store object with the same keys in a list, the [GFM table] syntax can be used.
+When one would like to store objects with the same keys in a list, the [GFM Table](https://github.github.com/gfm/#tables-extension-) syntax can be used.
 In this case, the column names in the table header are going to be the keys of the stored objects, while the values in the table cells are going to be the values assigned to the respective keys.

-  * Key aliasing can be used for column (and therefore, key) names.
+  * *Key aliasing* can be used for column (and therefore, key) names.
-  * Ignore aliasing can be used to ignore columns.
+  * *Ignore aliasing* can be used to ignore columns.
-  * The same key may hold values of different types in different objects.
+  * The same key may hold values of different types in different rows.

 ### Examples